See main article: 2024 United States presidential election.

 Running Mate2: | JD Vance |

-The 2024 United States presidential election in California is scheduled to take place on Tuesday, November 5, 2024, as part of the 2024 United States elections in which all 50 states plus the District of Columbia will participate.[1]
-California voters will choose electors to represent them in the Electoral College via a popular vote.
-California has 54 electoral votes in the Electoral College, the most in the country.[2]
+The 2024 United States presidential election in California was held on Tuesday, November 5, 2024, as part of the 2024 United States presidential election in which all 50 states plus the District of Columbia participated.
+California voters chose electors to represent them in the Electoral College via a popular vote.
+California has 54 electoral votes in the Electoral College, the most in the country.

-The most populous state in the Union as well as one of the most Democratic, California is a deeply blue state today and has voted Democratic in every presidential election starting in 1992.
-It has done so by double digits in each of them excluding 2004, when John Kerry won it by 9.95%.
-It is thus expected that California will be continue its streak, with Vice President Kamala Harris – a native Californian who served as the state's Attorney General from 2011 to 2017 and later represented it in the U.S. Senate from 2017 to 2021 before assuming the vice presidency – being the Democratic nominee for president.
+The most populous state in the union and one of the most Democratic, California is a deeply blue state that voted Democratic in every presidential election starting in 1992.
+It did so by double digits in each of them excluding 2004, when John Kerry won it by 9.95 points.
+It was widely expected that California would continue its streak, with Vice President Kamala Harris – a native Californian who served as the state's attorney general from 2011 to 2017 and later represented it in the U.S. Senate from 2017 to 2021 before assuming the vice presidency – being the Democratic nominee for president.
+Harris was the first Californian to appear on a major party presidential ticket since Ronald Reagan in 1984.

 See main article: 2024 California Democratic presidential primary.
 The California Democratic primary was held on Super Tuesday, March 5, 2024.
 President Biden won all 424 pledged delegates with nearly 90% of the vote, the largest share of delegates awarded by any contest in the 2024 primaries.